 We set out to see if the Pit Barrel Cooker (PBC) can rank atop our list as one of the best smokers under $500.
-Below is our complete review covering what we’ve learned from creating our own Ugly Drum Smoker (UDS) and barbecuing with the Pit Barrel Cooker.
+Below is our complete review comparing what we’ve learned from creating our own Ugly Drum Smoker (UDS) and barbecuing with the Pit Barrel Cooker.

-The Pit Barrel Cooker Review 2021
+Pit Barrel Smoker Review

-When it comes to ease-of-use, convenience and sheer smoking power at a great price, the Pit Barrel Cooker can hold it’s own.
+When it comes to ease-of-use, convenience and sheer smoking power at a great price, the Pit Barrel Cooker can hold its own.

 The Pit Barrel Cooker, At A Glance: